 WiFi has a natural tendency for clients farther away or clients at lower data rates to monopolize the airtime and slow down overall performance.
 Airtime fairness helps to improve the overall network performance in these conditions.

-Airtime fairness has these characteristics:
+Airtime fairness has the following characteristics:

 - Only applies to downlink traffic.